 View Main Condition: Arteriovenous Malformation

-Angiodysplasia of the colon is swollen, fragile blood vessels in the colon.
+Angiodysplasia of the colon (large intestine) is swollen, fragile blood vessels in the colon.
 These can result in bleeding and blood loss from the gastrointestinal (GI) tract.
+Angiodysplasia can also occur in the small intestine with similar causes and symptoms.

-Vascular ectasia of the colon; Colonic arteriovenous malformation; Hemorrhage - angiodysplasia; Bleed - angiodysplasia; Gastrointestinal bleeding - angiodysplasia; G.I. bleed - angiodysplasia
+Vascular ectasia of the colon; Colonic arteriovenous malformation; Hemorrhage - angiodysplasia; Bleed - angiodysplasia; Gastrointestinal bleeding - angiodysplasia; G.I. bleed - angiodysplasia; AVM

 Angiodysplasia of the colon is mostly related to the aging and breakdown of the blood vessels.
 It is more common in older adults.
 It is almost always seen on the right side of the colon.

-Most likely, the problem develops out of normal spasms of the colon that cause the blood vessels in the area to enlarge.
+Most likely, the problem develops due to normal movement of the colon that causes the blood vessels in the area to enlarge.
 When this swelling becomes severe, a tiny passageway develops between a small artery and vein.
 This is called an arteriovenous malformation.
 Bleeding can occur from this area in the colon wall.
+Other causes include certain heart and lung conditions.

 The symptoms vary.